encode/django-vanilla-views/docs/api/model-views.md

 A page which allows the user to update an existing object.

-The `.object` attribute will be set on this view.
+The `object` attribute will be set on this view.

 #### success_url